Preload & RAPs

 - 20 amp inline fuse

 - Connector for the Honda connection (Chris sells his with a plug and play connection).
-If you cannot find it you can cut the Honda connector off and splice in your own.
-With a bit of research you may be able to find the plug and play connector.
+If you are building your own you can splice any old connector in or get the Honda connector here

 - Soldering Iron and solder

 Some guys have had success using a Double Pole Double Throw switch (DPDT).
 If you google it you will find lots of details on how to create one.
 It is much cheaper to create.
 You should always use fuse on the positive side.